Kidney and Urinary System Disorders

 Detailed information on the most common urogenital disorders, including analgesic nephropathy, bladder cancer, cystocele (fallen bladder), end stage renal disease, glomerulonephritis, glomerulosclerosis, goodpasture syndrome, hematuria (blood in the urine

-A kidney stone is a hard, pebble-like deposit that forms in the kidney.
+A kidney stone is a hard, pebble-like deposit that forms in 1 or both kidneys.
 It may be as small as a grain of sand or as large as a pearl.
 Some are as big as golf balls.
 A stone may be smooth, irregular in shape, or jagged.
 Most are yellow or brown in color.
 There are different types of kidney stones.

 Detailed information on kidney transplantation